Newborn Screening Information for Providers:

 DO NOT DELAY FOLLOW-UP.
 Although hearing screening has an inherently high false positive rate, ignoring abnormal screening results can lead to delayed diagnosis of hearing loss.

 All hearing evaluations performed after the initial newborn hearing screening must be reported by the clinic to the Newborn Screening Program.
 We request that providers complete the Hearing Report for the Newborn Screening Program with the infant's rescreen results and scheduled follow-up appointment details, and fax or mail it to our staff as soon as possible.
 This form is available to download from the Education Materials and Forms page.

 Saint Paul, MN 55164

-Signed, written consent from parents for submitting results to MDH is no longer necessary under the mandatory hearing screening law.
+Signed, written consent from parents for submitting results to the Newborn Screening Program is no longer necessary under the mandatory hearing screening law.

 The Minnesota Early Hearing Detection and Intervention (EHDI) website provides many resources for primary care providers including best practice guidelines, tools for improvement, and free education materials.